Yumeng2022/pm566-project/Midterm/README.md

 death, to quantify the influence of this pandemic.
 This study focused on the overall death counts in the US and leading causes, then narrowed down to COVID-caused death counts in different age, sex, and race groups.
-The primary research question was to what extent is the impact of COVID-19 on mortality currently.
+The primary research questions were have the effect of leading causes changed from 2019 to 2021 and how is COVID-caused mortality related to sex, age, and race.

 # Methods